Resource and Referral Center COVID-19 Update:

 Community resource fairs and workshops are held throughout the year to explore, expand and strengthen ties to the community and provide important resources for students.

-Student Support Services Intake Form
+Student Resource Center Intake Form

 Child Care Access Means Parents Are In School (CCAMPIS) Grant:

-- Currently enrolled student
+- Currently enrolled students

 - Cumulative GPA of 2.0 or higher